SSE's team of around 20,000 employees is led by the main Board of Directors and the Group Executive Committee.

-Alistair has been with SSE since 1997, and possesses a detailed knowledge of the operations of each business area having held a number of senior roles throughout the Company.
+Alistair has been with SSE since 1997 and possesses a detailed knowledge of each business area having held a variety of senior roles within the Company.
 Prior to joining the Board in 2002 as Energy Supply Director, Alistair was Director of Corporate Finance and Business Development.
 In 2010, he became Generation and Supply Director, before Deputy Chief Executive in 2012, then Chief Executive in 2013.
-Alistair's career progression has supported the development of sound leadership skills and a detailed understanding of the energy markets in Great Britain and Ireland, including the implications of EU membership and the increasingly global context in which they operate.
-Through his role, Alistair has initiated significant focus on people development and efficient operations in order to develop SSE's capabilities for future growth.
-Alistair is a Chartered Accountant and prior to 1997 worked for HSBC and National Westminster Bank.
+Alistair’s career progression has supported the development of sound leadership skills, and a considered and strategic approach to business deliberations.
+He has a detailed understanding of the energy markets in Great Britain and Ireland, including the trends and factors which can have a material impact on the operating context, such as the political and regulatory environment.
+He also holds a broad knowledge of markets across Europe as a former Vice President of Eurelectric.
+Through regular and proactive engagement, he understands stakeholder views and concerns, and continues to provide focus to people development and efficient operations in order to develop SSE’s capabilities for future growth.

 Member of Scottish Energy Advisory Board.